KennethDoerflein/ESP32Clock/README.md

 - **Page Configuration**:
   - **Default Page**: Select which page the clock should show on startup.
   - **Enabled Pages**: Drag and drop pages to reorder them or uncheck them to hide them from the rotation.
+- **Offline Mode**: Disables Wi-Fi connectivity and all online features (Weather, NTP sync) for a completely offline operation.
 - **Brightness Settings**:
   - **Auto Brightness**: Enables a schedule-based brightness adjustment, with configurable start/end times and day/night brightness levels.
   - **Manual Brightness**: When Auto Brightness is disabled, a single slider allows you to set a fixed brightness level.